 keynote / numbers / pages (free): you all know these babies

-libreoffice (free): in case there might be some files flying in in the – what a pigsty – standard office format
+libreoffice (free): in case there might be some files flying-in using standard office format

 little snitch (30 €): do not tell everything to everybody, thanks